Morita therapy: Background

-Underlying philosophy
+Philosophy

 Morita therapy focuses on cultivating awareness and decentralizing the self.
 Aspects of mindfulness are contained in knowing what is controllable and what is not controllable, and seeing what is so without attachment to expectations.
 Feelings are acknowledged even when one does not act on them.
 The individual can focus on the full scope of the present moment and determine what needs to be done.

 Morita therapy seeks to have patients learn to accept fluctuations of thoughts and feelings and ground their behavior in reality.
 Cure is not defined by the alleviation of discomfort (which the philosophy of this approach opposes), but by taking action in one's life to not be ruled by one's emotional state.

-Morita's four stages
+Stages

 Morita is a four-stage process of therapy involving: